 - The first publicly traded Quantum Computing stock

 Why invest in quantum computing?

 Quantum Computers leverage the principles of quantum mechanics to create new, powerful ways to perform computations.
 Quantum technology should be viewed as a critical enabler for industries in the future with applications including better methods of drug discovery and modelling financial markets.

 Nonetheless, the quantum industry is still in a very early stage.
 Almost all the companies outlined in this article are yet to generate material revenue from quantum technology.
-Over the past decade these companies have been growing out of research labs, taking on both government and private financing and committing to fundamental research to develop truly novel technologies.
+Over the past decade these companies have been growing out of research labs, taking on both government and private financing from quantum investors and committing to fundamental research to develop truly novel technologies.

 An investment in any of these quantum computing stocks relies on a fundamental judgement call: that we can build useful quantum computers.

 24 Quantum Computing Stocks to Invest In

 Definance’s Quantum ETF debuted in 2018 promising investors exposure to the quantum computing thematic trends.
 Exchange Traded Funds (ETF) are traded on exchanges and have unique ticker symbols to track their prices.
 ETFs represent a basket of stocks (i.e. multiple companies).

 The underlying index of this ETF is called the BlueStar quantum computing and Machine Learning Index (BQTUM).
 It tracks approximately 71 globally-listed stocks across all market capitalizations.

 “The BlueStar quantum computing and Machine Learning Index is a rules-based index comprised of equity securities of leading global companies engaged in the research & development or commercialization of systems and materials used in quantum computing: advanced traditional computing hardware, high powered computing data connectivity solutions and cooling systems, and companies that specialize in the perception, collection and management of heterogeneous big data used in machine learning.” – Defiance Website